AmGhGitHub/echolingo/README.md

 - **Pronunciation**: Audio pronunciation using browser speech synthesis
 - **Persian Translations**: Accurate Persian translations with proper formatting
 - **Copy to Clipboard**: Easy copying of any section for study
+- **Save Words**: Save words and idioms to local database for later review
 - **Modern UI**: Beautiful gradient design with responsive layout

 ## App Icon